 The George B. Crane Memorial Center is governed by a volunteer board of directors.
 Operation and maintenance has been in large part from a dedicated member of the board of directors, and from the recovery, support and community service groups being served.
 Operation of the Center has also depended on donations from individuals and businesses in the community, the Richmond Congregational Church, UCC and the Civatan Club.

 With the second floor open, five offices may be rented by persons whose work is in concert with our mission.
 That income will help support the Center.
 We would like the new meeting spaces to be used for services to families, especially young people, and services to women.

 Board of Directors

-The George B. Crane Memorial Center currently supports many recovery groups, a faith based group, two community service groups working with troubled men, women and families, and two community support (outreach) groups, each working to improve the well being of families in need.
+The George B. Crane Memorial Center currently supports many recovery groups, faith-based groups, community service groups working with troubled men, women and families, and community support groups, each working to improve the well being of families in need.